 Science for Peace and Security

-All SPS activities contribute to the Alliance’s Strategic Objectives, as defined in the 2010 Strategic Concept, and set out in the NATO Partnership Policy adopted in Berlin in 2011, and arising from high-level political meetings.
+All SPS activities contribute to the Alliance’s Strategic Objectives, as defined in the NATO Strategic Concept and in the NATO Partnership Policy, and arising from high-level political meetings.

 Initiatives supported by the Programme tackle a set of Allied-approved Key Priorities, which reflect current developments in the international security environment and in NATO’s political priorities.
-Moreover, SPS activities encourage cooperation between NATO and its partner nations, as each of them must be led by project directors from at least one NATO and one partner country.
+Moreover, SPS activities encourage cooperation between research communities in NATO countries and NATO Partner nations, as each of them must be led by project directors from at least one NATO and one Partner country.

 SPS supports scientific cooperation through established grant mechanisms that provide funding for Multi-Year Projects and Events.
-Supported Events include Advanced Research Workshops (ARWs), Advanced Study Institutes (ASIs), and Advanced Training Courses (ATCs).
+Supported Events include Advanced Research Workshops (ARW), Advanced Study Institutes (ASI), and Advanced Training Courses (ATC).

 Multi-Year Projects (MYP)

-- What: Multi-Year Projects (MYP) are Research and Development (R&D) projects that enable scientists from NATO and its partner nations to collaborate on applied R&D and capacity building projects that result in new civil science advancements with practical application in the security and defence fields.
-MYPs enable participating countries to increase contacts in scientific communities while building a stronger scientific infrastructure in their home countries.
+- What: Multi-Year Projects (MYP) are Research and Development (R&D) projects that enable scientists from NATO and its Partner nations to collaborate on applied R&D and capacity building projects that result in new civil science advancements with practical application in the security and defence fields.
+MYPs enable participants to increase contacts in scientific communities while building a stronger scientific infrastructure in their home countries.
 Sustainability is ensured through the involvement of end-users offering advice and guidance throughout the lifetime of the projects with the aim of taking up and implementing the results.
-Projects involving more than one NATO and one partner nation are encouraged, as is the participation of young scientists.
+Projects involving more than one NATO country and one Partner nation are encouraged, as is the participation of early stage researchers.

 - Duration: Projects have a typical duration of 24 to 36 months.

-- Budget: Typically EUR 150,000-350,000 over the entire duration of the project.
-NATO funds support project-specific costs linked to specific milestones, and may cover costs such as scientific equipment, computers, software and training of project personnel as well as of young scientists.
-As SPS is a partnership programme, institutions in partner nations should benefit from the majority of the budget.
+- Budget: Typically EUR 250,000-400,000 over the entire duration of the project.
+NATO SPS funds support project-specific costs linked to specific milestones, and may cover costs such as scientific equipment, computers, software and training of project personnel.
+MYP grants support early stage researchers through stipends, and can co-finance personnel costs of staff involved in the project.

 Advanced Research Workshops (ARW)

-- What: Advanced Research Workshops (ARW) are advanced-level discussions that provide a platform for experts and scientists from different countries to share their experience and knowledge on security-related topics.
-These events aim to identify directions for future actions to address contemporary security challenges, and often are the starting points for follow-on activities such as applications for Multi-Year Projects.
+- What: Advanced Research Workshops (ARW) provide a platform for experts and scientists from different countries to share their experience and knowledge on security-related topics.
+ARWs also serve to formulate recommendations and conclusions for policy or further study, and to foster partnerships among experts from different countries, often leading to the formation of new research collaborations.

 - Duration: 2-5 working days.